A fast Monte Carlo scheme for additive processes and option pricing: Introduction

 Three are the main contributions of this paper.
-First, we propose a Monte Carlo simulation technique for additive processes based on FFT.
-Second, we improve the two main sources of numerical error in existing techniques to accelerate convergence, using both an analytic property of Fourier inversion in the complex plane and a spline method for CDF numerical inversion.
-Finally, we point out that the proposed technique is accurate and fast: $i$) we compare with traditional GA simulations showing that it is at least one and a half orders of magnitude faster whatever time horizon we consider and $ii$) we observe that, when pricing some discretely-monitoring path-dependent options, the computing time has the same order of magnitude as standard algorithms for Brownian motions.
+First, we propose a new Monte Carlo simulation technique for additive processes based on FFT.
+Second, we improve the two main sources of numerical error in existing techniques to accelerate convergence, using both a property of the Lewis formula in the complex plane and a spline method for CDF numerical inversion.
+Finally, we point out that the proposed technique is accurate and fast: $i$) we compare it with traditional GA simulations showing that it is at least one and a half orders of magnitude faster whatever time horizon we consider and $ii$) we observe that, when pricing some discretely-monitoring path-dependent options, the computing time has the same order of magnitude as standard algorithms for Brownian motions.

 The rest of the paper is organized as follows.
 In section \ref{sec:Overview}, we overview the method and recall both \citet{Lewis2001} formula for CDF and the error source in the numerical approximation: we discuss the optimal selection of the integration path.
 In section \ref{sec:SimulationMethod}, we describe the proposed simulation method and present the other main error source in MC option pricing: the interpolation method in numerical inversion.
 We also discuss how to generalize the GA method for additives in an efficient way.
 Section \ref{sec:NumericalResults} presents numerical results for a large class of pure-jump additive processes in the case of both European options (where analytic pricing methods are available), and some discretely-monitoring path-dependent options.
 Section \ref{sec:Conclusion} concludes.
-We report the proofs in appendix \ref{appendix_proofs_numerical} and a brief description of the algorithm in appendix \ref{appendix:simulation_algo}.
+In a dedicated section, we report the notation and abbreviations used in the paper.
+The main characteristics of the additive process that we use for the numerical analysis can be found in appendix \ref{appendix_ATS}, a brief description of the algorithm in appendix \ref{appendix:simulation_algo} and a comparison of simulated option prices with and without spline interpolation in appendix \ref{appendix:table}.